onmyway133/awesome-swiftui/README.md

 ### Course

 - [SwiftUI for iOS 14](https://designcode.io/swiftui-ios14) - Build a multi-platform app from scratch using the new techniques in iOS 14.
 We'll use the Sidebar and Lazy Grids to make the layout adaptive for iOS, iPadOS, macOS Big Sur
+- [SwiftUI Handbook](https://designcode.io/swiftui-handbook) - A comprehensive series of tutorials covering Xcode, SwiftUI and all the layout and development techniques

 ### Learning